advanced-security/ghas-license-utilization/README.md

     python3 main.py --ac-report ghas_maximum_committers_thezorg.csv --org thez-org --licenses 10  --output-format text --output report.md
     ```

-    **Note: After enabling GHAS on the new repositories to get maximum coverage, you will want to re-run the script again to see if there are any new repositories that can be enabled with the new active committers.
-Currently, the script doesn't calculate the new coverage after enabling GHAS on the new repositories.**
+    **Note: After enabling GHAS on the new repositories to get maximum coverage, you will want to re-run the script again to see if there are any new repositories that can be enabled with the new active committers.**

 3. Find which repositories to start GHAS enablement in an organization to achieve the maximum coverage with the licenses available.